Collision Times in Multicolor Urn Models and Sequential Graph Coloring With Applications to Discrete Logarithms: Collision Times in Sequential Graph Coloring Using Stein's Method

-In this section the Stein's method for Poisson approximation will be used determine the limiting distributions of the collision times for the preferential attachment model and the infinite path.
+In this section Stein's method for Poisson approximation is used to determine the limiting distributions of the collision times for the preferential attachment model and the infinite path.
 To this end, recall the following version of Stein's method based on dependency graph: